Carroll A. Deering: Investigation

-When an Italian inquiry into the disappearance of the vessel Monte San Michele confirmed that there had been strong hurricanes in the vicinity, mutiny was then accepted as the explanation for the Deering incident.
+When an Italian inquiry into the disappearance of the vessel Monte San Michele confirmed that there had been strong hurricanes in the vicinity, mutiny was then accepted as the explanation for the Carroll A. Deering incident.
 The investigation was closed in late 1922 without an official finding on the incident.

 Theories

 The following theories were considered by the U.S. government in its investigation: